 "cwes": ["CWE-506"],

-"description": "Attackers compromised SolarWinds build environment"
+"description": "Attackers compromised SolarWinds build environment to inject malicious code during compilation."

 },